-These days the Greek island of Zakynthos is most famous for its vibrant, crazy nightlife but I assure you that this is just a tip of the iceberg.
+These days the Greek island of Zakynthos is most famous for its dynamic, crazy nightlife but I assure you that this is just the tip of the iceberg.
 The island has so much more to offer, from stunning nature, amazing weather to great people and good food, there is something to please everyone.
-Whether you are a party animal, a person looking for some relaxing time or just somebody who likes to discover new places having a blast, it is all guaranteed on Zakynthos.

 1. Interesting facts about Zakynthos